ZigaSajovic/CppML/README.md

 template <typename Derived> struct CRTPLinearHierarchy {
   template <class...
 PolicyMetafunctions>
-  using f = typename ml::Apply<     // Apply the
+  using f = typename ml::Map<     // Apply the
       PrePartialEvaluator<Derived>, // partial evaluator on Derived on the
                                     // paramter pack of metafunctions
       ml::F<ml::Compose> // and pipe the result to the Compose metafunction,